hylandtechoutreach/webskillup/Lesson04VariablesAndData/VariablesDataPromptGuide.md

 Read through this guide to familiarize yourself with the concept of variables, and learn how to use `prompt` to retrieve data.

 ## Variables
 In computer science, a **variable** is a named storage location.
-Each variable has**value**, which can be a number, a block of text, or some other piece of data.
+Each variable has a **value**, which can be a number, a block of text, or some other piece of data.

 ![](../Assets/VariableVisual.jpg)